-World Wildlife Conservation Day is celebrated this year on December 4th.
-It began as a call to action in 2012, to raise awareness regarding the devastating effects of illegal poaching of our precious, endangered wildlife.
+World Wildlife Conservation Day is celebrated this year on December 4th to raise awareness of the devastating effects illegal poaching has on endangered wildlife.

 When it comes to food photography, a 100mm macro lens is among the favorite primes for professionals — often offering the perfect slice of selective focus for our eyes to dwell on.

 Take a Hike Day was established by the American Hiking Society and occurs annually on November 17th.
 We hope you will be inspired to celebrate with the people featured here, by enjoying the rugged, natural beauty of the world around you, that is waiting everyday to be discovered and explored.

 November 11th is Origami Day in Japan.
 To celebrate, we have assembled a sampling of this whimsical and imaginative artistic expression, that employs the simple medium of paper.

 This Halloween, we invite you to linger on these images that mingle the morbid with the beautiful, and go deeper into the Flickr groups that encourage us to explore our dark side.